marbl/MetagenomeScope/README.md

 containing **four edges** [`1 -> 2`, `-2 -> -1`, `1 -> -2`, `2 -> -1`]) takes up only a single
 weakly connected component.

+\* There may be some slight differences, depending on your assembler's behavior.
-\* The statement that reverse complements "describe the same sequences, just in different directions" is technically not true for LastGraph files.
-Consider a node `N` in a LastGraph file: the sequence represented by `N` will not be exactly equal to the reverse complement of the sequence represented by `-N`, since these sequences are slightly shifted.
+For example, in Velvet's output LastGraph files: the sequence represented by a node `N` will not be exactly equal to the reverse complement of the sequence represented by `-N`, since these sequences are slightly shifted.
 See
 [the Bandage wiki](https://github.com/rrwick/Bandage/wiki/Assembler-differences#velvet)
 for a nice figure and explanation.
-(That being said, the intuition for "thinking about reverse complement nodes / edges" here is pretty much the same as it is for other files.)
+(That being said, I think the intuition for "thinking about reverse complement nodes / edges" here should be similar.)

 #### Based on the FASTG specification, shouldn't FASTG be an "implicit" instead of an "explicit" filetype?